4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 2. Use boundaries for presenting current channel.
     If is checked then lock is present right to checkbox |fixed_range|.
 3. Use filter (Median or gauss) for presenting current channel.
-    If is checked then proper symbol is present right to checkbox |filter|.
+    If different to *No* then proper symbol is present right to checkbox |filter|.
+4. Translate brightness with gamma.
+If different than 1 then proper symbol is present right to checkbox |gamma|.

 Color control
 ~~~~~~~~~~~~~